 When it comes to motivational speaking, no matter what an organisation’s priorities are, the neuroscience literature always yields some useful inspiration.

 What do green spaces (parks, fields, commons etc.) do to the human brain?
 Why do people drop litter?
 How does visible evidence of anti-social behaviour affect the way other people behave?
 How would people behave if those responsible for keeping one of London’s finest Royal Parks clean were to down tools for an entire weekend?

+In 2011 Dr Jack gave a 1hr motivational talk highlighting some pearls of neuroscience wisdom that everyone can exploit to optimise brain performance every day.
 It was a fantastic experience.
 I enjoyed doing the talk enormously and the feedback I got from the organisers, my co-speakers and members of the audience was overwhelmingly good.